sabareeshsp7/sabareeshsp7/README.md

 <!-- - 🔭 I’m currently working on Web and App Developer
 - 🌱 I’m currently learning App Development
-- 👯 I’m looking to collaborate on Projects, Roadmaps, Shortcuts
+- 👯 I’m looking to collaborate on Projects.,
 - 🤔 I’m looking for help with New Project Ideas
 - 💬 Ask me about ideas
 - 📫 How to reach me: Social Media